-Bruce Ralston was re-elected as the MLA for Surrey-Whalley in May 2013.
-He was first elected to the legislature in 2005.
+Bruce Ralston was first elected MLA for Surrey-Whalley in 2005.
+He was re-elected in May 2013 and May 2017.

 Bruce is the New Democrat Opposition spokesperson for Natural Gas Development, Trade, Immigration, and Multiculturalism.